Rogue

 Starting at 2nd level, your quick thinking and agility allow you to move and act quickly.
 You can take a bonus action on each of your turns in combat to take the Dash, Disengage, or Hide action.

-Alternatively, you can use your bonus action to set up your sneak attack.
-Allowing you to make a sneak attack against an enemy you can see that is within reach of one of your allies even if you do not have advantage on the attack.
+You can also use your bonus action when you make your sneak attack special attack.
+This bonus action allows you to make a sneak attack against an enemy you can see that is within reach of one of your allies even if you do not have advantage on the attack.

 Cunning trick